mt-group-1/project-prep-works/team_agreement.md

 Explain your work plan to track whether everyone is contributing equally to all parts of the project, and that each person is working on “meaty” problems.
 This should prevent “lone wolf” efforts and “siloed” efforts.
 Describe at least:
 - How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
+Once our idea will approved we will know how many daily tadks we will have , also in our managment tool we will define our process and tasks and in the description we will assign each task or one or two of our team members

 - What project management tool will be used?